 Sorley Maclean, a Raasay-born poet with a strong following, wrote of this place:

 If we were in Talisker on the shore

 renewing love in my spirit

 I would stand there on the bareness of the shore

 This great loch lies at the heart of the Cuillin (not Coolin, not Cuillin Hills, just Cuillin), and getting to it is anything but easy.
 On foot, you must walk through Glen Sligachan, branching right just after the Lochan Dubha to cross the mountain ridge of Druim Hain, and then gradually descending to the shores on the loch.

 Another way in is to start at Kilmarie, and walk across to Camasunary, crossing the river there (if you can – it’s tidal), and then following the shoreline base of Sgurr na Stri round to tackle the infamous Bad Step before pressing on to Loch Coruisk.
 It is equally appealing just to terminate the walk at Camasunary.
 There is a bothy here, but some splendid machair on which to stretch out and relax – provided the midges are not about.

 Want to read about more Secret Sky locations?
-Here is the second part of Terry’s Secret Sky series.
+Click the link for the second part of Terry’s Secret Sky series.